dgnicholson/writing-samples/Exercise-2_How-to-play-tic-tac-toe.md

 |   | **X** |   |
 |   | **O** | **X** |

-The game is a draw if the grid is full and no player could create a continuous line.
+The game is a draw if the grid is full and no player was able to create a continuous line.